1. Home

 Comparing Battery Storage Technologies

-Also known as DoD, Depth of Discharge is the percentage to which a battery can be used, related to its total capacity.
+Also known as DoD, depth of discharge is the percentage to which a battery can be used, related to its total capacity.
 For example, if a battery has a DoD of 95%, it can safely use up to 95% of the battery’s capacity before it needs to be recharged.

-Lithium-Ion battery
+Lithium-ion battery

-As mentioned earlier, battery manufacturers prefer lithium-ion battery technology for its higher DoD, reliable lifespan, ability to hold more energy for longer, and a more compact size.
+Battery manufacturers prefer lithium-ion battery technology for its higher DoD, reliable lifespan, ability to hold more energy for longer, and a more compact size.
 However, because of these numerous benefits, lithium-ion batteries are also more expensive compared to lead-acid batteries.

-Lead-Acid battery
+Lead-acid battery

 See how much you can save by going solar with Palmetto